Approximate counting and NP search problems: Non-reducibility

 \begin{definition} Let $\rho$ be a restriction.
 A precomputation $w$ of a $\P^\NP$ machine~$M$ is \emph{fixed} by $\rho$ if both of the following hold. \begin{enumerate} \item For every $\NP$ query in $w$ with a YES reply, the witness provided by $w$ is correct in $\rho$. \item No $\NP$ query in $w$ with a NO reply is witnessed in any legal $\sigma \supseteq \rho$. \end{enumerate} We say that $\rho$ \emph{fixes a precomputation of $M$ on input $v$} if there is some such~$w$.
 For a function $f$ computed by a $\P^{\NP}$ machine, we write $\rho \Vdash w \colon f(x)=y$ if $\rho$ fixes a precomputation $w$ of $f$ on input $x$ that outputs $y$, and we write $\rho \Vdash f(x)=y$ if $\rho$ fixes some such $w$. \end{definition}

 If $w$ is fixed by $\rho$ then $\rho$ fixes, in the sense of Definition \ref{def:fixing}, each DNF representing an $\NP$ query made in $w$.
-Note that $w$ does not have to be a computation of $M$ relative to any complete oracle $\alpha$ extending $\rho$ (in fact, in interesting cases $w$ \emph{cannot} be a computation of $M$).
+Note that $w$ does not have to be a computation of $M$ relative to any complete oracle $\alpha$ extending $\rho$.
+In fact, if $\rho$ is legal and $w$ contains a query like ``is there a witness to CPLS?'', then $w$ \emph{cannot} be a computation of $M$ relative to any complete $\alpha$, because $\alpha$ will contain a witness to a YES answer, but the answer given in $w$ will be NO.

-\begin{remark} The symbol $\Vdash$ is intentionally chosen to be the same one as in forcing.
+The symbol $\Vdash$ is intentionally chosen to be the same one as in forcing.
 In fact, one could formulate the concept of fixing in terms of a forcing relation, with the restrictions as forcing conditions.
-However, attempting to preserve all the trappings of forcing in the context of finite combinatorics leads to some annoying issues, so in this paper we do not explore this possibility further. \end{remark}
+However, attempting to preserve all the trappings of forcing in the context of finite combinatorics leads to some annoying issues, so in this paper we do not explore this possibility further.

 \begin{lemma} For a $\P^{\NP}$ function $f$, a restriction $\rho$ and an input $x$, there is at most one $y$ such that $\rho \Vdash f(x)=y$. \end{lemma}

 \begin{proof} The progress of a $\P^{\NP}$ precomputation depends only on the YES/NO replies to $\NP$ queries, not on the witnesses chosen.
 In all precomputations of $f(x)$ fixed by $\rho$ these replies are necessarily the same. \end{proof}